noisebridge/rfid-access-control/software/firmware/README.md

              W ff

+     M<r><msg>
-     M<r><msg> : Write a message to the LCD screen.
+           : Write a message to the LCD screen. <r> is a single digit giving the row to print in, can be 0 or 1).
              Example:

                  M1Hello World

              writes this message to the second line. r     : Reset RFID reader (Should typically not be necessary except after physical connection reconnect of its SPI bus).
      P     : Ping; responds with "Pong".
 Useful to check aliveness.